Saurav0310/springboot_ecs/README.md

 This is a sample Java / Maven / Spring Boot (version 1.5.6) application .

-## This terraform module builds an Elastic Container Service(ECS) Cluster in AWS.
 ## The following resources will be created:
 ```hcl
 -- VPC , NAT Gateway , Security Group for Auto scaling group , RDS , ALB